graezykev/dev-container/part-4.md

 ### 6. Build the Dev Container

-> Unfortunately, at the time I write this, we're still unable to build a dev container via **VS Code web**, you need to make this step in a **native VS Code client**.
+> Unfortunately, at the time I write this, we're still unable to build a dev container via **VS Code web**, you need to take this step in a **native VS Code client**.

-The container isn't built yet, we're still unable to use the container environment.
+The dev container isn't built yet, we're still unable to use the container environment.
 We need several steps to achieve this:

 - 1. Use VS Code's `Open Folder` to open the project.
 - 2. Use VS Code's `Command Palette` and choose `Reopen in Container`.